 Once those steps are properly carried out, a .exe file starts the mining process with a simple double click.

 Mining Vs. Masternodes

 Masternodes come into play to provide additional functionalities to the network, namely the InstantSend and PivateSend features which enable instant transactions and enhanced financial privacy.
-They also form the DAO setting allowing for decentralized governance on the Dash Network and take the decision on budget allocation from the treasury fund.
+They also form the DAO setting allowing for decentralized governance on the Dash Network and decide on budget allocation from the treasury fund.
 Masternodes are also awarded each time new blocks are added to the Dash blockchain.

 Masternodes do not perform mining operations, and mining computers cannot serve as masternodes; they only oversee the network and have the power to reject improperly added blocks.

 As with any Proof of Work mining operation, miners tend to organize into mining pools, adding up their individual hashing power to a collective hash rate, hence increasing their chances of mining new blocks and sharing the reward.
 Several Dash mining pools are available for miners to join from P2Pool, Coinfoundry, Nicehash, Coinotron, Antpool, and Genesis Mining, to name a few.